 As well as being known as Thailand’s oldest British international school, the all-through Bangkok Patana School has a reputation for academic success in IGCSEs and the IBDP, as well as its sporting and artistic achievements.

-Located in Bangna, in the south-east corner of Bangkok, Patana follows the EYFS and the English National Curriculum (ENC) up to Year 11; Year 10 students take their IGCSEs, and Years 12 and 13 students study the International Baccalaureate Diploma Programme.
+Located in Bangna, in the south-east corner of Bangkok, Patana follows the EYFS and the National Curriculum for England up to Year 11; Year 10 students take their IGCSEs, and Years 12 and 13 students study the International Baccalaureate Diploma Programme.
 The school welcomes parents with the message that it offers a truly well-rounded education, both in and out of the classroom.
 In fact, the school is so proud of its all-round excellence that it publishes an annual Student Achievement book to capture it.

 “Our school has a proud record of achievement for nearly 60 years – academic, sporting and artistic – and we celebrate the distinctive accomplishments of each of our students.”